 Only Catching Creatures from the Early Line-Up

-Pokémon GO, as it exists today, focuses on just the creatures that made their debut in Pokémon Red, Pokémon Blue, Pokémon Yellow, Pokémon Gold and Pokémon Silver.
+Pokémon GO focuses on just the creatures that made their debut in Pokémon Red, Pokémon Blue, Pokémon Yellow, Pokémon Gold and Pokémon Silver.
+We assume that the number of creatures will expand until the game has every generation ever released, but Niantic hasn’t confirmed that.
+For now, later generations remain missing.

 Battery Drain Caused by the Game